 Based on nearly 25 years of automation and pallet labeling intelligence experience, Apis Wise was selected to provide this solution.
 The goal was to fully automate pallet labeling with minimal operator intervention and ensure the correct pallet labels were applied to all four sides of every pallet at Graphic Packaging.

-One of the challenges was that the mixed systems we needed to integrate to included older wrappers which did not have ethernet PLCs but newer wrappers did.
+One of the challenges was that the mixed systems we needed to integrate included older wrappers which did not have ethernet PLCs but newer wrappers did.
 GPI also required logic to automatically handle partial pallets at the end of run to print manual labels to a tabletop printer.

 The following are the results of our integration: